Patreon/nion/docs/examples.md

 nion provides an elegant solution for handling the above use case.
 In earlier examples, we've learned how to create a `dataKey` per-component.
 Recall that this `dataKey` is the key on which the underlying `reference` and `request` is managed on the nion state.
 However, when the new `dataKey` is created and the `reference` is initialized, the actual pointer to the underlying data will be empty since nion will not yet have loaded any data under that `dataKey`.

 If the data that is to be managed by the child component already exists, we'll need some way to initialize this new `reference` under the supplied `dataKey` with that existing data.
-We do this by providing the child component with an initial ref using the `initialRef` property of the declarative.
+We do this by providing the child component with an initial ref using the `initialRef` property of the declaration.
 Let's take a look at this in code.

 ```javascript
 // The parent Stream container